amida-tech/recruitment-registry/api/docs/api.md

 	.send(survey)
 	.then(res => {
 		console.log(res.status);  // 201
-		console.log(res.body.id); // Expected to be internal id of the survey surveyId = res.body.id;
+		console.log(res.body.id); // id of the new survey surveyId = res.body.id;
 	});
 ```
-The server responds with the survey `id` in the response body.
+The server responds with the new survey `id` in the response body.

 ##### Profile Survey
 <a name="admin-profile-survey"/>

-The system is required to have one special survey called profile survey.
-This special survey is used during registration of participants and contains all the questions needed for registration.
+Recruitment Registries are required to have one special survey called profile survey.
+This special survey is used during registration of participants.
 JSON definition of this survey does not have any difference from other surveys as desribed in [survey administration](#admin-surveys).
-For posting however there is a special path
+Profile survey is created using `/profile-survey` resource

 ```
 const profileSurvey = {